Planning & Consultation

 National government policy:

-In July 2018, following a consultation the Irish Government published its National Policy Statement on Electricity Interconnection, a step welcomed by Greenlink as a major boost to investment.
-The new policy from the Department of Communications, Climate Action and Environment (DCCAE) recognises the benefits of interconnection to Irish energy security, competitiveness and sustainability - the three pillars of Irish energy policy - including benefits to consumers of “lower long term cost of electricity.”
+In July 2018, following a consultation, the Irish Government published its National Policy Statement on Electricity Interconnection, a step welcomed by Greenlink as a major boost to investment.
+The policy from the Department of Communications, Climate Action and Environment (DCCAE) recognised the benefits of interconnection to Irish energy security, competitiveness and sustainability - the three pillars of Irish energy policy - including benefits to consumers of “lower long term cost of electricity.”

 In June 2019, the Irish Government published its Climate Action Plan 2019[A1] , which includes a call for greater electricity interconnection for Ireland “critical to absorbing high levels of renewable generation on to the system.”
-The Government notes that further interconnection to the UK is planned and makes a commitment to “strengthening the policy framework to incentivise it”.
+The Government noted that further interconnection to the UK is planned and made a commitment to “strengthening the policy framework to incentivise it”.
 We welcomed the announcement here.

 Regulatory approval: UK and Ireland

-In the UK, Greenlink was awarded an Interconnector Licence by Ofgem on 10th February 2015 and was awarded Initial Project Assessment (“IPA”) Status under Ofgem’s Cap and Floor Regime on 30th September 2015.
-This regime is an arrangement introduced by the GB regulator to promote the development, financing and construction of interconnection with other European countries where demonstrably beneficial to consumers.
+In the UK, Greenlink was granted a Cap and Floor Regime by Ofgem in September 2015 and Ofgem made its final decision in relation to the Cap and Floor variations that will apply to project financed interconnectors in May 2020.
+The Cap and Floor Regime is an arrangement introduced by the GB regulator to promote the development, financing and construction of interconnection with other European countries where demonstrably beneficial to consumers.
 By establishing the Cap and Floor structure after a consultation process, Ofgem has encouraged private capital to promote projects and thereby bring innovation, efficiencies and a drive toward cost reduction for the benefit of consumers.
-In awarding IPA status following extensive due diligence and analysis of the costs and benefits of Greenlink, Ofgem has gone a long way in validating the rationale for the project.